TobitSoftware/chayns-components/src/react-chayns-file_input/README.md

 | fileTooBig        | User has chosen a file which is bigger than maxFileSize                    | string        |               |
 | wrongFileType     | User has chosen a file with wrong file type                                | string        |               |

-## Uploading images ##
+## Uploading images to tsimg.cloud ##
 To Upload images to our new ImageService, you can use the imageUpload-function from the utils folder.
 It accepts image URLs and files with a maximum size of 4 MB.
+Use FileInput.typePresets.TSIMG_CLOUD as types-array to accept the supported mimeTypes.

 To avoid accidentally removal of an image, you may add a reference.
 When an image gets deleted, you can also add a reference.
 The file will only be deleted, if no other references are left.